c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 1. `macro` for defining macros.
 2. "Function-like" macros have no prefix and has only regular parameters or type parameters.
-3. "At"-macros are prefixed with `@` and may also have compile time values, expression and ref parameters, and may have a trailing body.
+3. "At"-macros are prefixed with `@` and may also have compile time values, expression parameters, and may have a trailing body.
 4. Type parameters have the prefix `$` and conform to the type naming standard ("$TypeFoo").
-5. "ref" parameters are declared using with a `&` prefix operator.
-This is similar to C++ ref parameters.
-6. Expression parameters are unevaluated expressions, this is similar to arguments to `#define`.
+5. Expression parameters are unevaluated expressions, this is similar to arguments to `#define`.
-7. Compile time values have a `$` prefix and must contain compile time constant values.
+6. Compile time values have a `$` prefix and must contain compile time constant values.
-8. Any macro that evaluates to a constant result can be used as if it was the resulting constant.
+7. Any macro that evaluates to a constant result can be used as if it was the resulting constant.
-9. Macros may be recursively evaluated.
+8. Macros may be recursively evaluated.
-10. Macros are inlined at the location where they are invoked.
+9. Macros are inlined at the location where they are invoked.
-11. Unless resulting in a single constant, macros implicitly create a runtime scope.
+10. Unless resulting in a single constant, macros implicitly create a runtime scope.

 ### Removed

 1. No `#define` macros.
 2. Macros cannot be incomplete statements.

 ## Features provided by builtins